elanssariyassine/IBM-Data-Engineering-Profesional-Certificate/README.md

 3. Python Project for Data Engineering
 4. Introduction to Relational Databases
 5. Databases and SQL for Data Science with Python
-6 .Introduction to NoSQL Databases
+6. Introduction to NoSQL Databases
-7.Introduction to Big Data with Spark and Hadoop 8.Data Engineering and Machine Learning using Spark 9.Hands-on Introduction to Linux Commands and Shell Scripting 10.Relational Database Administration
+7. Introduction to Big Data with Spark and Hadoop
+8. Data Engineering and Machine Learning using Spark
+9. Hands-on Introduction to Linux Commands and Shell Scripting 10.Relational Database Administration
 11.ETL and Data Pipelines with Shell, Airflow, and Kafka.
 12.Getting started with Data Warehousing and BI Analytics